Lingvistik/my-portfolio-website/README.md

 ### Navbar feature
     Desktop view
 1. Click on the Navbar button and verify that that dropdown menu appears overlaying the page content
-2. Hover on the dropdown items and verify that it changes background color
+2. Hover over the dropdown items and verify that it changes background color
 3. Cick on the dropdown items and verify that it changes the font color

     Mobile view